snehaajoshii/snehaajoshii.github.io/involvement.md

   Cofounded the chapter, initiated members, and led events to build community and leadership opportunities.
 Directed programming to foster professional growth and engagement among members.

 - **Vice President | Virginia Collegiate Honors Council**
   Led statewide honors programming, delivered conference remarks, facilitated student panels, and presented research for two years.
-Worked with the executive board and professors on marketing, funding strategy, and organizing the research conference.
+Collaborated with the executive board and professors on marketing, funding strategy, and organizing the research conference.

 - **Secretary | ACM-W (Association for Computing Machinery’s Council of Women)**
   Organized gender-diversity and mentorship-focused events in tech while maintaining detailed documentation.
 Engaged professionals to provide networking and learning opportunities for students.

 - **Secretary | Student Government Association**
   Served one year as Senator and one year as Secretary, proposing and implementing changes to the financial aid package.
 Maintained records, coordinated elections, managed communication, and supported campus-wide initiatives.

 ## Volunteer Work